Souvik2362/Souvik2362/README.md

 # 💫 About Me:
+- 👋 Hi, I’m Souvik Kar
+- 👀 I’m interested in Fish, Anime and Games
+- 🌱 I’m currently learning Computer Science and Technology
+- 😄 Pronouns: He/Him
-- 👋 Hi, I’m Souvik Kar<br>- 👀 I’m interested in Fish, Anime and Games<br>- 🌱 I’m currently learning Computer Science and Technology<br>- 😄 Pronouns: He/Him<br>- ⚡ Fun fact: I can move my eyebrows up and down one at a time👀
+- ⚡ Fun fact: I can move my eyebrows up and down one at a time👀

 ## 🌐 Socials: